msrconf/msrconf.github.io/hall-of-fame/index.md

 | Year | <!-- --> |
 |-|-|
+2022 | Dongmei Zhang and Tao Xie<br/> "For their fundamental contributions in opening new areas of software analytics research with pioneering results and techniques that have had high industrial impact. |
 2021 | Bram Adams, Queens University, Canada <br/> "For pioneering and evangelising the field of release engineering." |
 2020 | Jonathan Maletic and Michael Collard <br/> "For the srcML infrastructure, which addresses many hard problems in source code parsing and has fostered a wide range of research innovations throughout software engineering." |
 2019 | Katsuro Inoue <br/> "For fostering a vibrant international community around software clone analysis and the development of the CCFinder clone detector, which has enabled countless others to do research involving code clones." |